 • Old-fashioned rolled oats or quick oats (but NOT steel cut oats!)

-• Chocolate chips or, my preference, chopped chocolate so it melts into glorious chocolate pools in the oven
+• Chocolate chips, chocolate chunks, or chopped chocolate (it melts into glorious chocolate pools in the oven!)

 • Sea salt on top if you’re feeling fancy

-How to make easy oatmeal chocolate chip cookies
+How to make oatmeal chocolate chip cookies (the easy way)

-Like my other “easiest” recipe series, these chocolate chip oatmeal cookies are made in one bowl and no mixer is needed.
+Like other recipes in my easiest baking recipe series, these chocolate chip oatmeal cookies are made in one bowl and no mixer is needed.
 Here are the step by step instructions — spoiler alert, it’s a short list:

-1. Melt the butter in a large bowl (or melt separately and pour into a large bowl), then whisk with the brown sugar, egg, vanilla, and spices until well-combined and smooth.
+1. Melt the butter in a large bowl (or melt separately and pour into a large bowl), then whisk in wet ingredients: brown sugar, egg, vanilla, and baking soda and spices until well-combined and smooth.

-2. Stir in the flour and oats until a dough is formed.
+2. Stir in the dry ingredients (flour and oats) until a dough is formed.
 It’s a soft dough – don’t be concerned!

 3. Fold in the chocolate chips or chopped chocolate.

-4. Scoop onto a parchment-lined baking sheet (I recommend this cookie scoop!).
+4. Scoop or spoon onto a parchment-lined baking sheet (I recommend this cookie scoop!).
 Add extra chocolate chips or chunks on top of each dough ball to make them look like my photos.

-My most important tip for success in this oatmeal chocolate chip cookie recipe (and in all cookie recipes) is to weigh your flour.
+1. Weigh your flour using a food scale.
+This is my most important tip for success for chewy oatmeal chocolate chip cookies (and all cookie recipes).
 I cannot stress enough how important it is to accurately measure your flour for consistent, excellent results, and weight is the most accurate way.

-A cup of flour weighs 125 grams, and when you measure it using a scale, it will always be 125 grams.
-When you measure using cups, different brands will be slightly different sizes and you might accidentally pack the flour in too much, making your cup 140 or 150 grams which could lead to dry cookies.
+• NOTE: A cup of flour weighs 125 grams, and when you measure it using a scale, it will always be 125 grams.
+Different brands of measuring cups are slightly different sizes.
+Plus, it’s too easy to pack the flour into a measuring cup, making your cup 140 or 150 grams — which could lead to dry cookies instead of chewy cookies.
 And what a sad day that would be.

 Storing & Freezing Oatmeal Chocolate Chip Cookies

-Store cookies in an airtight container for up to 5 days at room temperature.
+• Room Temperature: Store baked cookies in an airtight container for up to 5 days.
 Not that they’ll last that long, if my house is any indication.

 I like to keep cookie dough on hand in the freezer for cookie emergencies.
 It’s a real thing.